WordPress/gutenberg/packages/data/README.md

 <a name="createStoreDefinition" href="#createStoreDefinition">#</a> **createStoreDefinition**

-Create a store definition to pass to store API methods.
+Creates a store definition to pass to store API methods.

 _Usage_